leo-brewin/hybrid-latex/README.md

 The main advantages of this collection over PyhtonTeX and SageTeX are:

   * The tools are written in Python and Bash rather than LaTeX, thus allowing easy extension to other languages,
-  * The results of the active code blocks are saved to a single file that can be easily shared with colleagues, journals or included in other LaTeX documents, and
+  * The results of the active code blocks are saved to a single file that can be easily shared with colleagues, journals or included in other LaTeX documents.

 ## Installation